Matching Observations to Distributions: Efficient Estimation via Sparsified Hungarian Algorithm: A Sparsified Hungarian Algorithm for Computing the MLE

 To increase the cardinality of a matching in the auxiliary graph, search for an \emph{augmenting path}, that is, a path in the auxiliary graph starting and ending at unmatched vertices such that the edges in the path alternate between unmatched and matched edges (a \emph{matched} edge is an edge present in the current matching).
 Augmenting paths can be found using breadth-first search, and the existence of an augmenting path implies that the cardinality of the matching can be increased.

 If no augmenting paths can be found, then the set of vertices which can be reached (via paths which alternate between unmatched and matched edges) from unmatched left vertices defines a cut in the graph.
-Let $\delta$ be the minimum value of $p_i + p_j - w_{i,j}$ for any edge $(i, j)$ across the cut.
+Let $\delta$ be the minimum value of $p_i + p_j - w_{i,j}$ for any edge $(i, j)$ between a left vertex in the cut and a right vertex not in the cut.
 For each vertex reachable from the unmatched left vertices, decrease the price of the vertex by $\delta$ if the vertex is a left vertex, and increase the price of the vertex by $\delta$ if the vertex is a right vertex.
 This operation is guaranteed to introduce a new tight edge into the auxiliary graph and decrease the overall sum of prices in the weighted vertex cover, while maintaining the dual feasibility of the weighted vertex cover.
 The algorithm then continues to find augmenting paths, until the algorithm terminates with an optimal weighted matching and weighted vertex cover whose values coincide.

-For further details, we refer readers to \cite[\S 11.2]{papadimitriou}.
-For candidate ranking, the bipartite graph is complete, so the runtime is $\mathcal O(N^3)$.
+For further details, we refer readers to~\cite[\S 11.2]{papadimitriou}.
+We also remark that the linear programming relaxation of the weighted bipartite matching problem has an integer solution, which provides an alternative polynomial-time algorithm (see~\cite[\S 9.8.3]{moore2011computation}).
+For the matching problem, the bipartite graph is complete, so the runtime is $\mathcal O(N^3)$.

-Although the application of weighted bipartite matching to the candidate ranking problem requires knowledge of the order statistics of the score distribution, these distributions can be approximated via simulation.